-The big news is that this shift provides an opportunity for us to integrate our skills with these other therapies in order to attain client’s goals of improved balance and stability.
-Based on my client feedback, I have gathered that other disciplines are not addressing the flexibility of the feet and ankles as much as I do.
+The big news is that this shift provides us with an opportunity to integrate our skills with these other therapies to attain the client’s goals of improved balance and stability.
+Based on my client feedback, I have gathered that other disciplines are not addressing the feet and ankles' flexibility as much as I do.
 This is a great opportunity for me to step in (pun intended) with my modalities and establish my impact in an integrated approach.
-For me this means that many of my treatment sessions have a renewed focus from the ground up.
+For me, this means that many of my treatment sessions have a renewed focus from the ground up.
 Here is my base protocol that all my other groundwork builds on.

 Loosen and Liquefy Foot Protocol

-I like to start with a little “Therapeutic Spa” (that’s why it’s called therapeutic) in order to bypass any vigilance.
+I like to start with a little “Therapeutic Spa” (that’s why it’s called therapeutic) to bypass any vigilance.
 Apply 1 Tablespoon BIOTONE’s Muscle and Joint Relief Creme to both feet.
-Cover with plastic and place in heated booties.
-Heat for 15 to 20 minutes.
+Cover with plastic and place in heated booties—heat for 15 to 20 minutes.

 “Loosen and Liquefy” is how a lot of us describe simple back and forth rhythmic work for the entire length of the feet and ankles.
 It is universally used by Massage Therapists and Reflexologists alike.

 I also take the ankles through the motions of the entire Cursive Alphabet.
-When I used to work in an Occupational Therapy clinic, this was successful homework assignment for the patients.
-Thank You Theresa Hebert OT extraordinaire for sharing that and so many other things with me.
+When I used to work in an Occupational Therapy clinic, this was a successful homework assignment for the patients.
+Thank You, Theresa Hebert, OT extraordinaire, for sharing that and many other things with me.

-Follow this with addressing the loosening of all three arches, toes and the diaphoretic line of the plantar side.
-Wring, twist, rock, and roll everything you can, pain free.
+Follow this by addressing the loosening of all three arches, toes, and the plantar side's diaphoretic line.
+Wring, twist, rock, and roll everything you can, pain-free.